phillbaker/terraform-provider-elasticsearch/README.md

 [![Build Status](https://travis-ci.org/phillbaker/terraform-provider-elasticsearch.svg?branch=master)](https://travis-ci.org/phillbaker/terraform-provider-elasticsearch)

-This is a terraform provider that lets you provision elasticsearch resources, compatible with v5 of elasticsearch.
+This is a terraform provider that lets you provision elasticsearch resources, compatible with v5 and v6 of elasticsearch.
 Based off of an [original PR to Terraform](https://github.com/hashicorp/terraform/pull/13238).

 ## Installation